deep-fish-pixel/keep-alive-router/README.md

 keep-alive-router-view solves this problem.

-It uses the cache when you operate $router.back and $router.go to return the page by default, and $router.push does not use the cache by default.
+It uses the cache when you operate $router.back and $router.go to return the page by default, and $router.push and $router.replace do not use the cache by default.

 ### Install